simianAstronaut/pi-hole-visualizer/README.md

 - Additional options include a ripple effect when generating the chart, specifying orientation of the display, and low-light mode.

-- Every option corresponds to a joystick direction that can alter program behavior while running.
+- Each option corresponds to a joystick direction that can alter program behavior while running.

+- Pi-hole Visualizer is either manually run from the command line or enabled as a systemd service to run automatically at boot.

 ### Requirements
 * To install Pi-hole, run `curl -sSL https://install.pi-hole.net | bash`.